gdraheim/docker-mirror-packages-repo/README.md

 The add-hosts says that it should print the line that is needed to be added to some `docker run` for a testing container that should be able to install packages locally.
-It is usally url of the offical package repo but diverted to the IP address of the repo-container.
+Thease are usally the URLs of the offical package repo of the distro but diverted to  the IP address of the locally running repo-container.
 You can find the repo-container as

 * `docker ps -f name=ubuntu-repo-24.04`